 Let the mixture cool until it reaches slightly above room temperature.

 Strain the raspberry mash with a cheesecloth or other filter.
 Try to remove most of the pulp and skin.

 Add the mixture to your gallon jug.
+Then, fill with water just over 3/4 full.
 Be sure there is at least 3 inches of space for headroom at the top of the container.
 (Make space for all the foaming and bubbling!)

 Add one full Brewsy bag.Then shake vigorously for at least 30 seconds to help wake up the yeast.